intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 ## Outgoing Liaison Statements from the IETF

-IETF participants (usually WG chairs or ADs), of course ahereing the requirements on approval and consensus as outline in the next section, can send liaison statements to other SDOs, and all sent liaison statements must be publicly recorded.
-Therefore, it is recommended to use a IETF provided tool to send liaison statements, rather then send them directly by email and record them after the fact.
+IETF participants (usually WG chairs or ADs), of course adhering to the requirements on approval and consensus as outlined in the next section, can send liaison statements to other SDOs, and all sent liaison statements must be publicly recorded.
+Therefore, it is recommended to use a IETF provided tool to send liaison statements, rather than send them directly by email and record them after the fact.
 This approach is possible e.g. if a certain form of submission other than email is required by the other organization.